Unidocs1/sphinx_repo_manager/source/getting_started/sdks/unreal.rst

     *Note: If prompted to rebuild missing modules, click 'Yes' and wait for the project to load.*

 That's it!
-If your project supports the ``OnlineSubsystem`` interface, you should now be using AcceleratXR user login and session management on the AXR demo environment.
+If your project supports the ``OnlineSubsystem`` interface, you should now be using Xsolla Backend user login and session management on the AXR demo environment.

 You can access the web admin console for the demo environment at `https://console.demo.goaxr.cloud <https://console.demo.goaxr.cloud>`__ with the followng credentials: